ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 The beatmap section shows the beatmap to be played for this match.

-When choosing the beatmap, the host will enter a menu similar to the song selection, but he won't be able to apply any mods.
+When choosing the beatmap, the host will enter a menu similar to the song selection, but they will not be able to apply any mods.

 ![](img/Multi_SS.jpg "Example of how the song selection will look like for the host.")